swift-on-server/site/Sources/site/Documentation.docc/2024/using-swiftnio-fundamentals/using-swiftnio-fundamentals.md

 ### Filesystem and Networking Similarities

 While your filesystem and network don't seem to have much in common, in your operating system they do!
-When creating socket and connecting to a server, your operating systme _also_ returns a file descriptor.
+When creating socket and connecting to a server, your operating system _also_ returns a file descriptor.
 Instead of `open`, you use the `socket` and `connect` calls instead.
 However, from that point forward the APIs are very similar in use.

 When calling `read`, you'll receive the information on a socket.
 And when `write`ing data, you'll send it over the network as well.
 Unlike your disk, a socket does not have an offset like a filesystem does.
 But the basic concepts of a file descriptor, reading, writing and closing are the same.